pomerium/documentation/content/docs/zero/zero-api-guide.md

 --header 'Authorization: Bearer <ID-TOKEN>'
 ```

-You should get a response similar to the one below:
+You'll get a response similar to the example below.
+In the JSON payload, the first object contains data about the organization, which functions as a root namespace with admin-level permissions.

+The second object represents a cluster, which is assigned its own namespace.
+If you look at the `"parentId"` field, you'll notice that the cluster namespace is a child of the root namespace.

+The `"cluster"` namespace ID is the one you need to make changes to your cluster through the API:

 ```json
 [